sensorberg-dev/ios-sdk/README.md

 ## Bugs

-If you encounter any bugs.
-Please [report them](https://github.com/sensorberg-dev/ios-sdk/issues).
+If you encounter any bugs, please [report them](https://github.com/sensorberg-dev/ios-sdk/issues).